What to Say in a School Assembly: Inspiring and Engaging Speech Ideas

 what-do-you-say-in-a-school-assembly

-Setting the Tone: Opening Lines and Welcoming Remarks.
+Setting the tone: Opening Lines and Welcoming Remarks.

-Sharing Motivational Stories and Personal Experiences
+Share Inspirational Stories and Personal Experiences

 Overcoming Challenges

-• .
-Remember to keep your opening line engaging and upbeat, and to set the tone for the rest of the assembly.
+.
+Remember to keep your opening line engaging and upbeat and to set the tone for the rest of the assembly.
 Good luck!

 Important information you say in a school assembly?